user profile avatar

 Bio

-If someone asks me to describe Faith Raquel Shavers, I would tell them I am very determined, kind, and outgoing.
+If someone asks me to describe Faith Raquel Shavers, I will tell them I am very determined, kind, and outgoing.
 There is nothing I wouldn't do for other people.
 I love to help people whenever I can.
 My main goal in life is to see my community thrive to the best It can be.
-I have seen finances block many of my peers from achieving their dreams, so I want to invest in my community in an impactful way.
+I have seen finances block many of my loved ones from achieving their dreams, so I want to invest in my community in an impactful way.
 I love seeing happiness and growth.
 I have been interacting with my community since I was little.
 I have a family-owned business from which I've gained great wisdom and knowledge that I still use to this day.
 I am very dedicated to working towards the main goal.
 Of course, nothing comes easy, so I know it takes hard work and dedication to get where I want to be.
-Also, I have been volunteering with the Pearson Foundation, where I enjoy my time helping kids with their homework after school.
-They have been helping me become the god-fearing businesswoman I aspire to become.
+I believe i can get through any obstacle if I have faith to see things through.
+Also, I have been volunteering with the Pearson Foundation, and New Vineyard Church where I enjoy my time helping kids to be better than they were yesterday.
+I love the journey of becoming a god-fearing businesswoman.

 Education